algorithmist/algorithmist.github.io/algos/aho_corasick/index.md

 # Aho-Corasick

-$$
-x=1
-$$

-$y=2$

-Efficient string search is key to many computational applications.
+Many important computational applications rely on efficient string search.
 Malware detection, information retrieval, and gene sequencing (among others) require at their core checking for the presence of a large set of target strings in a large corpus of text.
 In this article, we will explain and implement the **Aho-Corasick** algorithm, a fast classical approach for finding keywords in an input string.

 ## A naive approach to string search